srockstech/weight_tracker/README.md

 # weight_tracker

 An app to track your body weight.
+(Developed by Sarvagya Verma)

 ## Screenshots